If writing is an essential skill for entrepreneurs, how do you get better at it?

 Practicing is a start, but to be efficient you also want to extract the maximum amount of learning from your efforts.

-For this, you need to a way to evaluate your writing.
+For this, you need a way to evaluate your writing.
 Ideally, this needs to happen without involving anyone else; otherwise, you'll find that your improvement depends on other people, which will slow you down or even stop you.

 To evaluate your own writing, first you need to care.
 Most people who write horribly do so because they don't care enough to even re-read their own words once, before sending them to some hapless recipient who will suffer through deciphering them.